-Crymych is the best starting point for a walk over The Preselis called The Golden Road, an ancient track way along the ridge of the mountains.
-Highlights on the route includes Foel Drygarn, a Bronze Age and Iron Age hill fort and Carn Menyn where you can see outcrops of spotted dolerite, thought to be the place where the Stonehenge Bluestone originates from.
+Crymych is the best starting point for a walk over The Preselis called The Golden Road, an ancient trackway along the ridge of the mountains.
+Highlights on the route include Foel Drygarn, a Bronze Age and Iron Age hill fort, and Carn Menyn where you can see outcrops of spotted dolerite, thought to be the place where the Stonehenge Bluestone originates from.

 For the Children

-Folly Farm is one of the most popular attractions in Wales and only 14 miles from Trefach.
-There are many other attractions within a 20 minute drive Oakwood Theme Park, Blue Lagoon Water Park, Heatherton and much more.
+Folly Farm is one of the most popular attractions in Wales and is only 14 miles from Trefach.
+There are many other attractions within a 20-minute drive Oakwood Theme Park, Blue Lagoon Water Park, Heatherton, and much more.
 (Leaflets can be found within the clubhouse for all major attractions in the area)